-Located just beyond Old Town Hall Historic District, the Old Huntington Firehouse at 235 Main Street is one of the community’s great civic buildings.
-Unfortunately, the significance of the firehouse as an important site of civic heritage has never been officially recognized.
+Old Huntington Firehouse at 235 Main Street is one of the community’s great civic buildings.
+Unfortunately, its significance as an important site of civic heritage has never been officially recognized.

 September 15th is Culper Spy Day and Preservation Long Island is jumping into the action by opening the Sherwood-Jayne House (ca. 1730) in East Setauket for tours, cider, and donuts.
 But, Patriots beware!
 Loyalist William “Big Bill” Jayne II (1732–1802) will be prowling the premises.
 This is the 4th year that organizations […]

 Preservation Long Island’s archive of 1960s photos and research materials is informing restoration work at the Homan-Gerard House.